mumbereh/First-portfolio/README.md

 - [📝 License](#license)

 # 📖 Mumbere Habert Personal Portfolio<a name="about-project"></a>
-This repository is a continuetion of Setup first mobile Portfolio project that covers the  Seting up of a new repository and prepare it for development using best practices (e.g. linters).
+This webpage is about my Portfolio.
+It covers my exprience and all information about myself.

 >